 Is it worth it to question a bill?

 When you receive an invoice, double check with your insurer, hospital, and physician regarding your payment obligation.
-In some cases, payment amounts can be negotiated.
 Make sure you understand the basic benefits and deductibles specified in your insurance plan before you call.